-In addition to WebAssign, this is the most important website for this course.
+This is the most important website for this course.
 You can find plenty of resources on the course website that can help you succeed.

-(Syllabus, calendar, class notes, exam reviews, slides, videos, etc.)
+(Syllabus, calendar, lecture notes, worksheets exam reviews, etc.)

 (this is for the purpose of recording your grades only)